Planning a day trip from Hiroshima

 We were super, super lucky that day to experience both tidal levels in one afternoon.
 We took a boat ride through the giant Torii gate, and spent around 1 hour inside the shrine, admiring the magnificent architecture.

-The Honsha shine and the Sessha Marodo-jinja consist of 17 buildings and structures that were built on top of the water.
+Itsukushima Shrine is a Shinto shrine and the Honsha shine and the Sessha Marodo-jinja consist of 17 buildings and structures that were built on top of the water.
 Together, it was listed as a UNESCO World Heritage Site and National Treasure of Japan.
-Like the torii gate, the shrine appears to be floating on water during high tides.
+Like the giant torii gate, the shrine appears to be floating on water during high tides.
 It’s a holy site that is devoted to the three daughters of the Shinto God of seas and storms, Susano-o-no-Mikoto, and the brother of Amaterasu, the sun goddess.

 Open Hours: 6:30 am – 6:00 pm